Kevin01001100/IT-Help-Desk-Ticketing-System-Lab/environment/active-directory-structure.md

 Example screenshots documenting the directory structure include:

-- Active Directory Users and Computers console
+- Active Directory Users and Computers console showing OU structure
 - User account creation
 - Group membership configuration
-- Organizational Unit structure
+- Workstation objects in the Computers and Workstations OUs

 Screenshots are located in the repository directory: